swcarpentry/python-novice-inflammation/pages/05-defensive.md

 subtitle: Defensive Programming
 minutes: 30
 ---
+> ## Learning Objectives {.objectives}
+>
+> *   Explain what an assertion is.
+> *   Add assertions to programs that correctly check the program's state.
+> *   Correctly add precondition and postcondition assertions to functions.
+> *   Explain what test-driven development is, and use it when creating new functions.
+> *   Explain why variables should be initialized using actual data values rather than arbitrary constants.
+> *   Debug code containing an error systematically.

 Our previous lessons have introduced the basic tools of programming: variables and lists, file I/O,